Iron Bridge, Riga

 The Iron Bridge (Dzelzs tilts) or Semigallia Bridge (Zemgales tilts) was a bridge that crossed the Daugava river in Riga, the capital of Latvia.
 It was built in 1871–72.
-The bridge was bombarded twice, during World War I and World War II, and was not rebuilt after the last war.
+The bridge was bombarded twice, during World War I and World War II, and was not rebuilt after the latter war.
 The only remains of the bridge are its pillars in the river.